lishh/larc.github.io/_pages/about.md

 ![](../images/gproshan.png)

-[Lizeth](https://lishh.github.io/) and me are building this framework that includes some algorithms of Geometry Processing and Shape Analysis as part of our graduate research.
+Gproshan is a framework, which contains some algorithms of Geometry Processing and Shape Analysis.
+We are developing this framework with Luciano[https://larc.github.io/] as part of our graduate research.
 See our [repository](https://github.com/larc/gproshan) and [publications](publications.md) for more information.